Emekapaul/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4: touch is used to creat an empty file.

-Task 5: chmod is used to add execute permission to a file
+Task 5: chmod is used to add execute permission to a file.

+Task 6: chmod 554 adds multiple permissions to a file.

+Task 7: chmod 751 adds multiple permissions to a file.